axelmuller/100-days-of-code/log.md

 *Today's Progress:* I got pgadmin4 to work and created a player-centric table.

 *Thoughts:* Timezones, datetime64 are not that straight forward to handle with Bokeh.
 I will stick with Bokeh for plotting for a while now.

+### Day 8: 05/28/2020

+*Today's Progress: not much, bogged down with timedelta and datetime64.
+Decided to make a new column with the correct type rather than changing the existing type

+*Thoughts:* numpy and pandas can be great when dealing with time series but data needs to be of the right type.